whatheheckisthis/Intro-to-Cloud-Architecture/README.md

 Feel free to explore the notes and resources provided in this repository.
 Contributions and suggestions are welcome to enhance the learning experience for everyone.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-To contribute to this repository, please follow the [contribution guidelines](CONTRIBUTING.md).